rich-lab/hodux/README.md

 ### useSelector(selector, config?)

-Extracts state from store as needed, **the components will re-render only if any selected state changes**, maybe it's the main difference with react-redux's useSelector(), because react-redux call selector when any store state changes even if not selected state at all(react-redux internal decides if makes re-render), so you do't need to use any cache selector library(such as reselect) with useSelector.
+Extracts state from store as needed, the components will **re-render only if the selected state changes**, maybe it's the main difference with react-redux's useSelector(), because react-redux call selector whenever store state changes even not selected state at all(react-redux internal decides if makes re-render), so you do't need to use any cache selector library(such as reselect) with useSelector.

 `useSelector` accepts two parameters: